eth-cscs/cug25-uenv/slides/cpe/slides.md

 Shout out to **Andreas Fink** and **Theofilos Manitaras** at CSCS.

 **Talking point**: What is HPE's road map for the repository?
-* currently packages are missing.
+* currently packages are missing (examples: libpals CPE-25.03-aarch64, libxpmem CPE-24.07-x86_64)
 * it is currently marked as "experimental" and "not for production"

 CSCS also uses the RPM repo for uenv deployment